 We strive to build meaningful connections with instructors, ranging from those that are well known and have created extensively to those that have just begun the process of creating courses.
-As of September 30, 2023, we had relationships with more than 75,000 instructors.
+We are expanding our platform, using generative AI, to improve our instructors' ability create additional modalities and hands-on learning experiences.
+As of March 31, 2024, we had relationships with 75,000 instructors.
 Although we view the breadth and diverse expertise of our instructor base and the content they create as one of our competitive advantages, a significant portion of the most popular content on our platform, and as a result a significant portion of our revenue, is attributable to a limited number of our instructors.
 Because instructors may unpublish content or leave the Udemy platform altogether, subject to our right to continue offering such content to new learners on the consumer marketplace for 60 days afterwards and in our subscription offerings for 12 months afterwards, we may need to source replacement content by a different instructor on short notice.
-For example, we recently announced a change in our revenue share model with instructors which could cause some instructors to unpublish content or leave the Udemy platform.
-Although we do not believe the loss of any one of these instructors, could negatively impact our business, the loss of multiple existing instructors, as well as any failure to attract additional instructors, could negatively impact our business, financial condition and results of operations by adversely affecting our ability to provide high-quality, engaging, and relevant content for one or more subject matters and the pace at which we provide such content, which in turn could reduce the attractiveness of our business of our platform to learners and customers.
+For example, we recently announced a change in our revenue share model with instructors, which became effective at the beginning of 2024, which could cause some instructors to unpublish content or leave the Udemy platform.
+Although we do not believe the loss of any one of these instructors would materially impact our business, the loss of multiple existing instructors, as well as any failure to attract additional instructors, could negatively impact our business, financial condition and results of operations by adversely affecting our ability to provide high-quality, engaging, and relevant content for one or more subject matters and the pace at which we provide such content, which in turn could reduce the attractiveness of our platform to learners and customers.